w1z2z/w1z2z/README.md

 About Me:

 - I’m interested in WebDev, AI, MachineLearning, GameDev
-- I’m currently studying - Python, JS, PHP, MySql
+- I’m currently studying - JavaScript and its frameworks

 How to reach me - www.instagram.com/v1talya_181 and www.t.me/w1z2z